voravi/Firebase-Social-Authentication/README.md

 * Twitter Login
 * Phone Number Login

-###  Using firebase_authentication and data stores in firestore in users collaction.
+###  Using firebase_authentication and data stores in firestore in users collection.
 ###  If user logged in then user redirected to home page(using shared_preferences).

 <p>